slalombuild/terraform-atmos-accelerator/components/terraform/gcp/dns/README.md

    * One google_dns_managed_zone for the zone
    * Zero or more google_dns_record_set for the zone records

-## Reference to pass values from atmos stack
+## Reference to pass variable values from atmos stack

 components:
     terraform: